parveezsyed28/parveezsyed28.github.io/index.md

 ### Obstacle Avoidance with LiDAR (ROS 2 + Gazebo)

 **Description:**
-This project simulates a two-wheeled differential drive robot equipped with a LiDAR sensor that autonomously avoids obstacles within a Gazebo environment.
-Using ROS 2 Humble and Gazebo Classic, the robot processes real-time laser scan data and publishes velocity commands for smooth navigation.
+Simulates a two-wheeled differential drive robot equipped with a LiDAR sensor that autonomously avoids obstacles within a Gazebo environment.
+Uses ROS 2 Humble and Gazebo Classic.

 - Developed custom robot model and integrated LiDAR sensor.
 - Implemented obstacle detection and avoidance algorithms in Python.